JonathanPeterCole/dart-cancellation-token/README.md

 ## Features

 * Cancel futures and clean-up resources (e.g. closing an HttpClient) when a widget is disposed in Flutter
 * Reuse a single CancellationToken for multiple tasks, and cancel them all with a single call to `.cancel()`
+* Cancel isolates with cancellableCompute
 * Create your own cancellables that use CancellationTokens with the Cancellable mixin

 ## Cancellation Tokens